Choose an Educational Goal

 Transfer to a Four-Year Institution

 California Community Colleges (CCC) are now offering Associate Degrees for Transfer (ADTs) to the California State University (CSU).
 These include Associate in Arts for Transfer (AA-T) or Associate in Science for Transfer (AS-T) degrees.
 These degrees are designed to provide students with a clear pathway to a CSU major and baccalaureate degree by completing 60 CSU transferable semester units at the community college and 60 additional units at the CSU campus granting the bachelor's degree.
-Moorpark College currently offers 35 ADTs with more in development.
-Please meet with a counselor to see if one of these ADTs is appropriate for you and meets your transfer educational goal.
+Ventura College currently offers over 30 ADTs.
+Please meet with a college counselor to see if one of these ADTs is appropriate for you and meets your transfer educational goal.

 Associate in Science for University of California (UC) Transfer Pathways (AS-UCTP)

 The University of California (UC) has developed associate degree patterns that align with UC Transfer Pathways (UCTP).
-These degrees will be awarded to students who successfully complete a UC Transfer Agreement Guarantee (TAG) along with the required major and general education requirements.
+In the future, these degrees will be awarded to students who successfully complete a UC Transfer Agreement Guarantee (TAG) along with the required major and general education requirements.
 The University of California has created degree patterns in Physics and Chemistry, and patterns in other disciplines are in development.
+Note that Ventura College does not currently offer this type of degree but is in the process of creating them; there is no assurance that these will become available during the next two years.
+Students may nevertheless use Ventura College courses to satisfy UC transfer requirements; see a college counselor for details.

 In any economy, it is advantageous to have a college degree.
-Most associate degree majors at Moorpark College are applicable to the local job market.
-An Associate in Arts (AA) or an Associate in Science (AS) degree requires the completion of 60 degree-applicable units including courses in general education and courses in the chosen major.
-Moorpark College also offers a General Studies associate degree that allows students to choose an area of emphasis from a group of disciplines rather than a specific major.
+Most associate degree majors at Ventura College are applicable to the local job market.
+An Associate in Arts (AA) or Associate in Science (AS) degree requires the completion of 60 degree-applicable semester units, including courses in general education and courses in the chosen major.
+The college also offers a General Studies associate degree that allows students to choose an area of emphasis from a group of related disciplines rather than a specific major.

 See a complete list of requirements for earning an Associate in Arts or Associate in Science degree.